Yoshi8765/GRN_Generate_Run/zack_kateka/assumptions.md

 * Your experimental data will have some error/noise
 * All of the currently provided connections are correct
 * INPUT is constant at 1 unit
+* Concerning perturbations: Perturbations have a minimum of 0% perturbation (exclusive), for obvious reasons.
+There is no upper limit, meaning that perturbations can be over 100%.
+In studies, scientists have upregulated genes by over thousand-fold.

 ### ADVICE